metagenomics/metagenomics-tk/docs/pipeline_configuration.md

    the pipeline or the whole pipeline with different configurations.

  * `databases`: This parameter specifies a place where files are downloaded to.
 If the `slurm` profile is used and databases should be downloaded, the path **must** point to a folder which is not shared between the worker nodes.
-If the `standard` profile is used, it **must** be folder which is shared between all nodes.
+If the `standard` profile is used, it **must** be a folder which is shared between all nodes.

 ## S3 Configuration